Oregon DHS Child Welfare Professionals

 Registration Information and Requirements

 Child Welfare professionals may take an individual course and receive coordinating CEU hours.
-If all 7 courses are completed, the Child Welfare professional will receive a Professional Certificate of Completion.
+If all 6 courses are completed, the Child Welfare professional will receive a Professional Certificate of Completion.
 Eligible professionals include those with the Social Service Specialist 1 (SSS1) and Supervisor (PEM) titles.
-Courses are free for Oregon DHS workers, and are offered only one course per series of seven courses.
+Courses are free for Oregon DHS workers, and are offered only one course per series of six courses.

 Please note that registration does not guarantee a seat in the course.
 Registration closes approximately 30 days prior to the date of each course.
 When all registration requests have been processed and prioritized, you will be notified via email if your registration has been accepted.
 Please add this date to your calendar as tentative appointment.